Is It Bad to Crack Your Neck?

 When you crack your neck (or any joint in your body), the capsules that surround that joint become stretched.
 The fluid within these capsules puts less pressure on the joint during this stretching.
 As the pressure lessens, the fluid turns to gas, which is released and makes a popping sound.
 This process, known as cavitation (or boiling), is not harmful.

 For the neck specifically, you have several sets of joints called facet joints located on each side of the neck.
-These joints are what stretches when you crack your neck, and when they reach the point of cavitation, you feel that release.
+These joints stretch when you crack your neck, and when they reach the point of cavitation, you feel that release.
 This is why you feel immediate relief when cracking your neck.
 Interestingly, it has also been found that the sound itself creates a placebo effect, making you feel better even if nothing has changed.
 For many people, cracking a joint becomes a habit in part because of this.
 Additionally, cracking your neck may release endorphins that minimize pain hormonally.

 The relief you feel is generally temporary, as this fluid builds back up, and you would need to repeat the same process again soon.
+So, if you’re wondering is neck cracking bad in general, the answer depends on how and why you’re doing it.

 Risks of Cracking Your Neck

+One of the most common questions people ask is, is it dangerous to crack your neck?
 While cavitation itself is not dangerous, it is actually just an effect of the movements you make when cracking your own neck.
 If you perform this action too often or in the wrong way, there are other ways you can cause damage to your neck.

 Cracking your neck too forcefully could lead to pinched nerves in the neck, which are very painful and make it difficult to move your neck properly.
 You may also strain the joints and the muscles surrounding those joints, which can also severely restrict movement.
 It only takes a small amount of extra force for these injuries to occur.

-One reason people feel that they need to crack their neck often may be hypermobility, in which the joint has a larger range of motion than normal.
+One reason people feel that they need to crack their necks often may be hypermobility, in which the joint has a larger range of motion than normal.
 In this case, giving in to the urge and cracking your neck a lot may permanently stretch the ligaments, leading to perpetual instability.
 This condition is associated with a higher risk of developing conditions like osteoarthritis in the future.

 Cracking your neck too hard or too often may also impact the important blood vessels located in your neck.
 In the rare case that you puncture a blood vessel, you may cause severe bleeding.
 Conversely, you could cause blood clotting, which blocks blood flow to the brain.